CSStipendRankings/CSStipendRankings/README.md

 # CSStipendRankings: PhD Stipend Rankings

-[`CSStipendRankings` (https://csstipendrankings.org)](https://csstipendrankings.org) is a stipend-based ranking of top computer science institutions in US, inspired by [`CSRankings`](https://csrankings.org).
-(We are interested in implementing support for other countries and you are welcomed to contribute!)
+[`CSStipendRankings` (https://csstipendrankings.org)](https://csstipendrankings.org) is a stipend-based ranking of top computer science institutions in the United States, inspired by [`CSRankings`](https://csrankings.org).
+We may expand to include other countries in the future, and we welcome your contributions!

-**We hope you find CSStipendRankings useless.**
+**We hope you find CSStipendRankings useful towards getting your institution to pay a living wage.**

 ## How to contribute